davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 ### 学生繁忙

+As a university student, I constantly feel the pressure of taking classes, writing papers, juggling part time job and so on.

 I am a university student who is busy with a lot of things, like taking classes, writing papers, preparing for exams and so on.
 Therefore, it's very necessary for me to do sth

 For students, study is always the top priority.